Retention of Registration Marks.

 To continue with this process you will need documentary proof.
 If you do not have any, then the application will be refused as the DVLA are extremely unlikely to accept an application.
 In this situation you are advised to apply for an age related registration mark.

-The DVLA have a requirement where any supporting documentation has to show the frame number of the vehicle claiming the registration.
+The DVLA now have a requirement that any documentary evidence has to show the frame number of the vehicle claiming the registration.

 When can I apply?